IPA.CONF(5) IPA.CONF(5)

 t1 t2 time

-On this diagram we see threshold's statistics at time t1 and at t2.
-All
+On this diagram there is threshold's statistics at time t1 and at time

-statistics is represented as a sum of ci, each ci of statistics is
+t2.
+All statistics is represented as a sum of ci, each ci is equal to

-equal to statistics of a rule during one time slice t2 - t1.
-A thresh-
+statistics of a rule for one time slice t2 - t1.
+A threshold slides in

-old slides in time discretely and its statistics is a snapshot of
+time discretely and its statistics is a snapshot of rule's statistics

 Dynamic rules are generated from autorules by specially designed

 accounting modules on-the-fly.
-Internally in ipa(8) static and dynamic
+Internally static and dynamic rules are

-rules are almost indistinguishable and any parameter (except the
+almost indistinguishable in ipa(8) and any parameter (except only three

 autorule <autorule-name> {